 Dr. Waghmore has B.A in Political Science, History and Economics from Karnataka University (1999) and M.A in Community Development from TISS (2001).
 He completed his PhD in Sociology as a Commonwealth Scholar from University of Edinburgh (2010).

 Before joining IIT Waghmore was Professor and Chairperson at the Centre for Social Justice and Governance at TISS.
-He has held visiting affiliations at School of Social Development and Policy, Fudan University (2019), Centre for South Asia - Stanford University (2013); School of Humanities - Hyderabad Central University (2011); Centre for Modern Indian Studies - Univeristy of Göttingen (2015).
+He has held visiting professorship at School of Social Development and Policy, Fudan University (2019), Centre for South Asia - Stanford University (2013); School of Humanities - Hyderabad Central University (2011); Centre for Modern Indian Studies - Univeristy of Göttingen (2015).

 My research has encompassed a mixed method approach to study social exclusion, politics at margins, policy processes and state-civil society relations.
 I have been using ethnography, with other qualitative research methods and descriptive statistics to underline how social exclusion operates in India.
 Ethnography has helped me keep my research outcomes nuanced.
 For instance while studying caste, I have focused on aspects of emotions – humour and anger to theorise caste better.
 This has helped me frame broader theoretical arguments on vernacular modernity in Indian subcontinent.